Telcoin-Association/telcoin-network/crates/network-libp2p/README.md

 `Gossipsub::add_explicit_peer` directly influences how the Gossipsub protocol considers peers for message propagation.
 When a peer is explicitly added to Gossipsub, it's included in the Gossipsub internal list, which influences the mesh construction for topics and ensures that the peer is considered for message forwarding.

+### State sync

+Gossipsub messages use the data type's hash digest as the `MessagId`.
+However, `IWANT` and `IHAVE` messages are private, and another protocol type is needed to manage specific state sync requests.
+The gossip network is effective for broadcasting new blocks only.